 The information in this article applies to all Dropbox users.

-If your encrypted files or folders are stuck in sync status, they can be identified by a persistent “sync progress” (sync icon).
+If your encrypted files or folders are stuck in sync status, they can be identified by a persistent “” (sync icon).
 In the Dropbox desktop app, you’ll see "Syncing" in the footer, along with a "View issues" button.
 Clicking this button will display the encrypted files or folders and a message indicating that they’ve been modified locally and remotely.

 Learn more about how to check if your files and folders are syncing.